msoe-sisyphus-sd/msoe-sis-wiki/Reports/W-W7-Status-Report.md

 * This is no easy way to port underlying Python libraries to mobile - they all require complete rewrites

 # Questions
+* N/A

 # Conclusion
+The team is making headway into finding the best way to architect and process audio to deliver a great experience for the user.